-If you haven't already been given a regional anesthetic, your health care provider might give you an epidural or a spinal anesthetic.
+If you haven't already been given a regional anesthetic, your health care provider might give you an epidural or a spinal anesthetic unless the vacuum delivery is being done for an emergent reason (such as a drop in the baby's heartrate).
 A member of your medical team will place a catheter in your bladder to empty it of urine.
 Your health care provider might also make an incision in the tissue between your vagina and your anus (episiotomy) to help ease the delivery of your baby.

 - Lavender.
 Natural Medicines Comprehensive Database. http://naturaldatabase.therapeuticresearch.com/nd/Search.aspx?cs=MAYO&s=ND&pt=100&id=838&ds=&name=LAVENDER&lang=0&searchid=34422770.
 Accessed May 2, 2012.

 - Koulivand PH, et al. Lavender and the nervous system.
 Evidence-Based Complementary and Alternative Medicine.
 2013;2013:681304.

 - Vayssiere C, et al. Instrumental delivery: Clinical practice guidelines from the French College of Gynaecologists and Obstetricians.
 European Journal of Obstetrics and Gynecology and Reproductive Biology.
 2011;159:43.

 - Jansen L, et al. First do no harm: Interventions during childbirth.
 The Journal of Perinatal Education.
 2013;22:83.